b-stead/vbox/README.md

 There are two files that extract data,

-get_data2.py which works as a basic script and now conatins the calculations for stroke rate and the butterworthg filters
+get_data2.py which now conatins the calculations for stroke rate and the butterworth filters

-readvbox2.py is an OOP script producing just the csv data and a basic matplotlib graph of speed.
+readvbox2.py producing just the csv data and a basic matplotlib graph of speed.

 Butterworth.py and SR.py have the example calculations tested before adding into get_data2